 - River tubing the Guadalupe or Comal River

 - Visit the wineries!
-There are more than 30 wineries off-the-beaten-path between Johnson City and Fredericksburg.
+Texas Hill is wine country, and there are more than 30 wineries off-the-beaten-path between Johnson City and Fredericksburg.
 I definitely want to come back for that sans kids.
-Here is a wine tour you may enjoy
+Here is a wine tour you may enjoy!

-Long term followers of our travel blog for the past few years will not be surprised to see the inclusion of Raleigh on a list of cool places to visit.
+Long-term followers of our travel blog for the past few years will not be surprised to see the inclusion of Raleigh on a list of cool places to visit in the US.

 It’s called the City of Oaks for obvious reasons – an urban landscape in the forest filled with trees, parks, and lakes.

-Some of the best chefs in the country have moved in here and restaurants such as Heirloom Brewshop and Benchwarmer Bagels have recently been included on best new restaurants in America and Brewery Bhavana was recently named one of the world’s most beautiful breweries.
+Some of the best chefs in the country have moved here and restaurants such as Heirloom Brewshop and Benchwarmer Bagels were included in the best restaurants in America 2019, and Brewery Bhavana was named one of the world’s most beautiful breweries.

-I would say that Bida Manda, the Laotian restuarant next door owned by the same Brewery Bhavana family, has the best food I’ve eaten in the USA.
+I would say that Bida Manda, the Laotian restaurant next door owned by the same Brewery Bhavana family, has the best food I’ve eaten in the USA.

-With its streets and squares draped in Spanish Moss, its cobblestoned riverfront walk, Southern fusion cuisine, elegant and refined homes and dark haunted history, Savannah Georgia would have to be one of the coolest small cities in the USA to visit.
+With its streets and squares draped in Spanish Moss, its cobblestone riverfront walk, Southern fusion cuisine, elegant and refined homes, and dark haunted history, Savannah Georgia would have to be one of the coolest small cities in the USA to visit.

-You’ll find abandoned properties reborn into craft breweries and contemporary art museum and cool, local shops and restuarants that can be explored with a drink in your hand, thanks to the cities open container policies.
+You’ll find abandoned properties reborn into craft breweries and contemporary art museums and cool, local shops and restaurants that can be explored with a drink in your hand, thanks to the city’s open container policies.

 Yep.
 Grab your go-cup of alcohol and off you go.